I was stressed about missing the flight.

 We persuaded Little Miss to go in grandpa and grandma’s car.
 Thankfully she consented.

 So it was just the three of us; me, My Tesoro and an immediately crying Little Master.

 After five minutes we had to pull over; the baby was too distracting.

 Mum called us, in a panic; they’d already lost us in our little convoy.

 I told her we’d be a while, settling Leo down, to go on ahead and we’ll meet in an hour or so at the place.

 At around 12:15, after a few missed turnings and a possible speed camera triggering – I’m sure we’ll find out in time – we arrived at our B&B, to find worried parents, a tired owner and a wired four-year-old daughter.

-It was a long day, a long journey and a steep learning curve, but we made it, safe, without major incident and massively ready for bed (though it took another hour and a half to get Mina to sleep!).
+It was a long day, a long journey and a steep learning curve, but we made it, safe, without major incident and massively ready for bed (though it took another hour and a half to get Little Miss to sleep!).